-- Experimental or prohibited treatments; - Purchases for or from third parties who are family members, friends, or significant others; - Room and Board in a residential facility, including assisted living facilities; - Tobacco products, alcohol products, firearms, contraband or illegal items; - Pornographic materials, prostitution services, escort services: - Payment of court-ordered costs, attorney fees, fines, restitution, or similar debts; - Credit card payments of any kind, or similar debts; - Items purchased for the purpose of resale; - Gift cards or prepaid debit cards; - Services or goods that are recreational in nature; - Goods and services that a household does not include a person with a disability would be expected to pay for as a household expenses (e.g. subscription to a cable television service). - F. Evaluation.
-The state shall follow the evaluation requirements specified in Section XI below. - G. Reporting.
-Information from the pilot must be incorporated into the quarterly and annual reports detailed in section X of the STCs. - H. Protocols.
+- a.
+Experimental or prohibited treatments - b.
+Purchases for or from third parties who are family members, friends, or significant others aside from family or social functions that promote social inclusion and are incorporated in the service plan - c.
+Room and Board in a residential facility, including assisted living facilities - d.
+Tobacco products, alcohol products, firearms, contraband or illegal items - e.
+Pornographic materials, prostitution services, escort services - f.
+Payment of court-ordered costs, attorney fees, fines, restitution, or similar debts - g.
+Credit card payments of any kind, or similar debts - h.
+Items purchased for the purpose of resale - i.
+Gift cards or prepaid debit cards - j.
+Services or goods that are recreational in nature - k.
+Goods and services not in the service plan or related to a recovery goal, or that is solely for recreation that a household does not include a person with a disability would be expected to pay for as a household expenses (e.g. subscription to a cable television service) - 6.
+Evaluation.
+The state shall follow the evaluation requirements specified in Section XI below. - 7.
+Reporting.
+Information from the pilot must be incorporated into the quarterly and annual reports detailed in section X of the STCs. - 8.
+Protocols.
 Payment and operational protocols must be submitted by New York to CMS within 120 days of award. - 3.
 Home and Community Settings Qualities.
-Enrollees receiving Medicaid HCBS and LTSS services furnished through the 1115 demonstration, including individuals who receive services under the demonstration's HCBS Expansion program and HARP, including HIV SNP, must receive services in residential and non-residential settings located in the community, which meet CMS standards for HCBS settings as articulated in current 1915(c) policy, including regulations at 42 CFR §441.301.
+Enrollees receiving Medicaid HCBS and LTSS services furnished through the 1115 demonstration, including individuals who receive services under the demonstration's HCBS Expansion program, and HARP, including HIV SNP, must receive services in residential and non-residential settings located in the community, which meet CMS standards for HCBS settings as articulated in current 1915(c) policy, including regulations at 42 CFR §441.301.
 The Statewide Transition Plan must include HARPs BH HCBS settings and meet CMS approval for required settings to be funded beyond November 30, 2015.
-A full list of home and community based qualities are provided in Attachment C.

-- 4. Individuals Provided with LTSS under the Demonstration.
-The state is authorized to require certain individuals using long term services and supports to enroll in either Mainstream Medicaid Managed Care or Managed Long Term Care as identified in Section I. Once these individuals are enrolled in managed care, the state is required to provide the following protections for the population.2 - a.
+A full list of home and community based qualities are provided in Attachment C. - 4.
+Individuals Provided with LTSS under the Demonstration.
+The state is authorized to require certain individuals using long term services and supports to enroll in either Mainstream Medicaid Managed Care, or Managed Long Term Care as identified in Section I.

+Once these individuals are enrolled in managed care, the state is required to provide the following protections for the population.2 a.
 Person Centered Service Planning.
 All individuals utilizing long term services and supports will have a person centered individual service plan maintained at the MCO.
-Person-centered planning includes consideration of the current and unique psycho-social and medical needs and history of the enrollee, as well as the person's functional level, and support systems.
+Person-centered planning includes consideration of the current and unique psychosocial and medical needs and history of the enrollee, as well as the person's functional level, and support systems.
 The person centered plan is developed by the enrollee with the assistance of the MCO and individuals the enrollee chooses to include